GEO-IASS/ImageRetrieval-3/README.md

 In this application the 1000 images are used to learn the topic model based on the coarse color histogram.
 Later the learnt model is used to retrieve k number of most similar images.
 Similar image here means, which are similar by topics.
 For this case 6 topics are chosen.

 We can see from the learnt topic model below that each topic has some pattern.
 1. Topic 1 has brown shades as dominant color.
-2. Topic 2 has shades of light-ish green and some more assorted ones
+2. Topic 2 has shades of light-ish green and some more assorted ones.
 3. Topic 3 has shades of orange ? as dominant color. ( I think its orange)
 4. Topic 4 has shades of blue as dominant color.
 5. Topic 5 has shades of grey as dominant color and some dark colors.
 (No pun(s) intended ;)
 6. Topic 6 has shades of green as dominant color.

 ####Learnt 6 topic model is
 ![Topic model visualization](topic_visualization.png)

 ####Some images from each topic 1